soggybag/front-end-React/03-react-intro/README.md

     );
 }
 ```

-A simple component is just a function that takes props as a prameter.
+A simple component is just a function that takes props as a prameter and returns JSX.

+- Smart Components use props in the same way as simple Components.
+These Components also keep
+an internal state.
+Think of state as variables owned by the Component.
+Changing a Component's
+state causes it to update.
+    - Smart Components are written as a JS Class.
+With the following features.
+        - Take props in the constructor.
+        - Implements a render() method that returns JSX.
+        - Must extend React.Component.

 **Smart Component**

 ```
 class SmartWidget extends React.Component {
     constructor(props) {